MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-create-a-forecast.md

 ---
-    title: How to Create a Production Forecast | Microsoft Docs
+    title: How to Create a Production Forecast
     description: You can create sales and production forecasts with the **Production Forecast** window.